 Russ and Maggie Buchheit

-Maggie started to play the mandolin during 2007.
+Maggie started to play the mandolin in 2007.
 She studied for three years under Suze Marshall.
 She joined and played for three years in the Oregon Mandolin Orchestra.

-Russ started to play an acoustic-electric bass during 2005.
-He soon switched to play an electric bass exclusively.
+Russ started to play an acoustic-electric bass in 2005.
+He soon switched to playing an electric bass exclusively.
 He at first studied under classical guitarist/bass player Jim Wiley.
 Timmer Blakely resumed his lessons when Jim died.

-Maggie and Russ formed and played for nine years in a eight-piece band near Chapala, Mexico.
+Maggie and Russ formed and played for nine years in an eight-piece band near Chapala, Mexico.
 The band played bluegrass, country, Irish and oldies for open mics and nursing homes.

 On April 30, 2021, they moved to Long Beach from Vancouver Washington.